nwsw/nwcplugin-api/api/nwcdraw.md

 # The `nwcdraw` Object
 Methods from the `nwcdraw` package can only be used within a draw hook called by the NWC program.

+## About Drawing Coordinates

+The draw hook has a two dimensional, floating point, coordinate system relative to its current position in the staff.
+The point (0,0) is the base point for the object.
+The **x dimension** uses a notehead width resolution, much like the Spacer object.
+The **y dimension** uses a staff position system, which is the same as is used by Expression objects.
+Therefore, a coordinate of (1.5, 2.0) would be one and a half noteheads to the right and two steps up the staff from the user object anchor position.

+## Available Methods

 The following methods are available from the `nwcdraw` package:

 ------------------
 **nwcdraw.getAspectRatio**(), returns #X-DividedBy-Y